-In addition Mr King is a director of Vermilion Oil and Gas Australia Pty Ltd and was a director of Singapore Petroleum Company Ltd for nine years.
+Mr King is a director of Vermilion Oil and Gas Australia Pty Ltd and was a director of Singapore Petroleum Company Ltd for nine years and Executive Chairman and Director of Cue Energy Resources Limited (ASX:CUE) until recently.

 Mr A.R.
 Carroll BA, MA Non-Executive Director